dmcarmen/ideate/README.md

 To run the program you need to install **ShapeX**, **LIME** and **IDEATE** itself .
 Follow the instructions in [Installation](#installation).
 Once installed to run the GUI you need to execute the `ideate.py` file, for example running from the main folder `python src/ideate.py`.

+For the analytics functions on the interface you can use all the expressions appearing on [py-expression-eval library](https://pypi.org/project/py-expression-eval/) (strings appearing on **Available operators, constants and functions**).

 ## Installation

 ### ShapeX